 - Use Shazam on Android devices.

-- In addition to Apple Music, you can connect Shazam to other services like Snapchat and Spotify.
+- Connect Shazam to other services like Snapchat and Spotify.

 - Learn about Shazam's Terms & Conditions.